haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

      $$ 1.3463 + (1.3494-1.3478)*\displaystyle\frac{10.031-10}{11-10}\approx1.34785 $$

-8. Sample according to the standard method, taking a total of 10 samples of 5ml each, and cool for another 15 minutes.
+8. Sample using the standard method, taking 10 samples of 5ml each, and then cool for 15 minutes.

-9. Measure according to the standard method and record the data.
+9. Measure using the standard method and record the data.

-##### Refractive Index Theoretical Value Calculator
+##### Refractive Index Calculator

-The solution concentration we just calculated actually contains a very important assumption: the purity of the sugar is 100%, and it does not contain any moisture, but this seems to deviate slightly from reality.
-Therefore, we can use the 99.7% concentration indicated on the sugar packaging and the estimated moisture content of about 1% from [some data](https://www.sigmaaldrich.com/deepweb/assets/sigmaaldrich/product/documents/884/936/s5391pis.pdf) to calculate another lower concentration:
+The concentration we calculated earlier implicitly assumes that the purity of the sugar is 100% and that it contains no water, which seems slightly unrealistic.
+Therefore, we can use the 99.7% purity marked on the sugar packaging and [some data](https://www.sigmaaldrich.com/deepweb/assets/sigmaaldrich/product/documents/884/936/s5391pis.pdf) estimating about 1% water content to calculate a slightly lower concentration:

 $$ 10.03\% \times 99.7\% \times (1-1\%) \approx 9.90\%$$

-Here, we treat the concentration calculated at the beginning as the upper bound and this concentration as the lower bound, that is, we assume that the actual concentration will fall within the interval [10.03%, 9.90%].
+Here, we treat the concentration initially calculated as the upper bound, and this concentration as the lower bound, i.e., we assume the actual concentration falls within the [10.03%, 9.90%] range.

-Similarly, we can also use this lower bound of concentration to calculate the lower bound of the refractive index.
+Similarly, we can also calculate the lower bound of the refractive index.

-I also made a calculator that can calculate the upper and lower bounds of concentration and refractive index.
-Please go to this [google sheet](https://docs.google.com/spreadsheets/d/1w87A-c4GNcAff21fg4g3mESp85NV0uIajSgKQFZD5Vg/edit?usp=sharing) and enter the three weights we measured in the experimental steps in the green-backed boxes to obtain the upper and lower bounds of the concentration and refractive index calculated by the interpolation method.
+I also created a calculator that can calculate the upper and lower bounds of the concentration and refractive index.
+Please go to this [google sheet](https://docs.google.com/spreadsheets/d/1w87A-c4GNcAff21fg4g3mESp85NV0uIajSgKQFZD5Vg/edit?usp=sharing) and enter the three weights measured during the experimental steps to get the interpolated concentration and refractive index bounds.

 <div class="row mt-md-4 mt-3 mb-md-4 mb-3 justify-content-center text-center">
     <div class="col-md-12">